 - How will you help me monitor my child's health and development?

-- Can you suggest educational materials and local support services regarding this syndrome?
+- Can you suggest educational materials and local support services related to this syndrome?

 What to expect from your doctor